Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Related Work

 \section{Related Work}

-\textbf{Superposition and Sparse Autoencoders. } Superposition is a phenomenon in which a model, in response to the issue of having to represent more features than it has parameters, learns feature representations distributed across many parameters \citep{elhage2022superposition}.
-This causes its parameters, or neurons, to be polysemantic, which means that each neuron is involved in representing more than one feature.
-This leads to issues for interpretability, which aims to disentangle and cleanly identify features in models in order to manipulate them, such as by steering a model away from deception \citep{templeton2024scaling}.
-To address the issue of polysemanticity, Sparse Autoencoders (SAEs) have been applied to disentangle an LLM's polysemantic neuron activations into monosemantic "feature neurons", which are encouraged to represent an isolated concept \citep{Makhzani2013kSparseA, cunningham2023sparseautoencodershighlyinterpretable, gao2024scalingevaluatingsparseautoencoders, rajamanoharan2024improvingdictionarylearninggated, rajamanoharan2024jumpingaheadimprovingreconstruction}.
-Features interactions in terms of circuits have also been studied \citep{marks2024sparse}.

-\textbf{Feature Universality. } To the best of our knowledge, only \cite{bricken2023monosemanticity} has done a quantitative study on individual SAE feature similarity for two 1-layer toy models, finding that individual SAE feature correlations are stronger than individual LLM neuron correlations; however, this study did not analyze the global properties of feature spaces. \cite{gurnee2024universalneuronsgpt2language} found evidence of universal neurons across language models by applying pairwise correlation metrics, and taxonimized families of neurons based on patterns of downstream, functional effects. \cite{oneill2024disentanglingdenseembeddingssparse} discover "feature families", which represent related hierarchical concepts, in SAEs across two different datasets.
-Recent work has shown that as vision and language models are trained with more parameters and with better methods, their representational spaces converge to more similar representations \citep{huh2024platonic}.
+\textbf{Feature Universality. } Previous works studied universality in terms of components such as features and circuits \citep{olah_batson_2023_feature, ChughtaiToy}. \citet{bricken2023monosemanticity} measure individual SAE feature similarity for two 1-layer toy models; however, this study did not analyze the global properties of feature spaces. \citet{gurnee2024universalneuronsgpt2language} find evidence of universal neurons across language models by applying pairwise correlation metrics. \citet{oneill2024disentanglingdenseembeddingssparse} discover "feature families" representing related hierarchical concepts in SAEs across semantically different datasets. \cite{huh2024platonic} showed that as vision and language models are trained with more parameters and with better methods, their representational spaces converge towards more similar representations.
+Crosscoders \citep{lindsey2024sparse, mishrasharma2025insights} and Universal SAEs \citep{thasarathan2025universalsparseautoencodersinterpretable} are SAE variations that capture individual features shared across models.